 POSC-250.
-International Organization 3 credits
+International Organizations 3 credits

-Purposes and principles of the United Nations with politics, law, structure, voting, and policies of member states explored.
+Purposes and principles of the United Nations and other regional and global international organizations with politics, structure, voting, and policies of member states explored.
 (ATTR: ARTS, GLST, ILST)

 POSC-257.
 Terrorism: Causes and Cures 3 credits